 - Party leadership should ensure all proxy holders are notified of how many proxies they have been designated at the outset of any County Committee meeting, and make known to the entire Committee how many votes will be ‘in person’ versus ‘by proxy’.

-- The Party should collect email and phone contact details for all County Committee members and reach out to members by these means.
-Members should be able to opt in to receive meeting details by mail, but the default communication method should be email.
+- The Party should collect email [and phone] contact details for all County Committee members and reach out to members by these means.
+Members should be able to request receipt of written meeting notices by mail, but the default communication method should be email.

 - All votes and all candidates running for officer positions should be announced prior to the meeting so members can make an informed decision.